voteliquid/blog/_posts/2017-04-12-liquid-democracy-and-a-free-political-economy.md

 Citizens can use the [Liquid platform](https://join.liquid.vote) to directly vote for and against legislation, something previously limited to legislators.
 Since voting can occur daily, rather than every few years, this massively expands our public space's liquidity.

 On top of this, individuals may select *personal* representatives, who can vote on legislation for them.
 This greatly expands the political economy's supply, since these liquid politicians don’t need to get anywhere close to 50% of a jurisdiction’s vote.
-They don’t need to quit their jobs, nor even vote themselves on legislation, choosing instead to pass their voting power along to their own delegates.
+They don’t need to quit their jobs, nor even vote themselves on legislation, choosing instead to pass their voting power along to their own personal representatives.

 _And_ this still allows for all of the options of our traditional representative system.
 A citizen can still pick one individual to vote on all legislation for them for 4 years.